 When Will Your Husky Puppy Need More Exercise?

-Even though the most important growth and development stages are now over, it’s still important to proceed with caution.
+Please keep in mind, even though the most important growth and development stages are over by 12 months old, it’s still necessary to proceed with some caution and consideration.

 Because of the husky’s reputation, many owners often get carried away and over-exercise their husky too young.
 Potentially injuring their joints.